Aeded/TBC_dark_UI/README.md

 # TBC_dark_UI
 Recolored client textures and icons

-Extract the folder into \World of Warcraft\Interface If you put it in AddOns folder it will not work.
-If you are already colloring some parts of UI through addon, you might want to disable it or it is going to look very dark.
+If you are already colloring some parts of UI through addon, you might want to disable it otherwise it is going to look very dark.

-Todo:
-1. Upload second version of only recolored blizz textures (some UI elements are atm slightly edited for my needs)
-2. Upload unified icon style (some icons are rounded and some have sharp edges.
-Im able to make everything sharp edged, but dont know way how to make everything rounded)
-3. Add more customized textures (transparent glow, make black borders around portraits in better way)
-4. Color minimap and cursor icons
-5. Remove unused files that are leftover from alpha and beta client

-Changelog

-17.2.
-Fixed PaperDoll item slots backgrounds

-19.2.
-Fixed TalentFrame backgrounds

-22.2.
-Fixed RaidInfo-Header texture

-22.2.
-Corrected UI-MicrobuttonCharacter-up coloring
+(For those using SchakaPvPUI: Just comment out any parts that end with SetVertexColor(x, y, z), that will remove the extra darkening)

+Did not test on any resolution above 1980x1080.
+Also changing Video settings bugs out the UI textures (relog will fix them).

+Pro tip: Save your current UI before trying this one.